PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Supports-Parallel.md

         #                        for all threads to complete.
 This parameter
         #                        cannot be used in conjunction with the next
         #                        two parameters.

+        # NOTE! [-AsJob] and [-JobName <string>] are intentionally excluded
+        # from this list because that work must be done external to the
+        # pipeline.
+The reasoning for this decision is explained in the
+        # "Alternate Proposals and Considerations" section below, under the
+        # subheading of "Running a parallelized command asynchronously".
     )
     begin {
         # No changes here, this would be invoked synchronously in the current